Posted on Saturday, February 13, 2016 in Seafood Recipes

 3. Open the cataplana and place the shrimp, mussels and clams into the rice and cover again.
 Allow it to cook about 5-7 minutes or until the shells open and the shrimp has turned bright pink.

-4. Squeeze fresh lemon juice on top and sprinkle with cilantro leaves.
+4. Squeeze fresh lemon juice on top and sprinkle with coriander leaves.
 Serve immediately.

 Recipe & Photo Credit: Gabriella Opaz, catavino.net